 Suppose you are planning to develop a professional mobile application that handles sensitive patient data.
 In that case, you should consider the laws and safety regulations that govern this market in the country of your choice.
 Without this, your application cannot be marketed in such marketplaces as the Google Play Store and App Store, and this can also lead to lawsuits from users and governments.

 Compliance with legal and safety regulations

-Safe storage of personal health data is vital for mobile applications.
+Safe storage of personal health data is vital for healthcare app development.
 Disclosure of this information is considered a severe violation of the law.
 Besides, it can harm patients whose safety has not been ensured.
 The storage and processing of data in the healthcare sector are carried out following strictly regulated rules.
 Your future application must comply with international and national privacy requirements that determine the rules for working with medical data: HIPAA, PHI, HITECH (USA), GDPR, DPLEF, DPLED (The European Union), The Data Protection Act (The United Kingdom, PIPEDA (Canada) and others.
 Let's overview these regulations a bit closer.

 Who are data controllers and data processors in healthcare app development outsourcing?

 The data controller is the person or company that determines the conditions for data processing.
 In software development, it's a client.
 A data processor is a person or company that processes data on behalf of a controller according to the controller's instructions.
 In outsourcing, it's a contractor.